AkerBP/deos-cognite-functions-template/README.md

     description=f"Calculation scheduled every 15 minute",
     data=data_dict
 )
 ```
-**Steps 2-5 above are collectively run by the function `deploy_cognite_functions.py`.**
+**Steps 2-4 above are collectively run by the function `deploy_cognite_functions.py`.**
-### 6. Repeat calculation for other time series'
+### 5. Repeat calculation for other time series'
 If you want to run the same calculation for another time series input, you simply create a new schedule for the same Cognite Function.
 To do so, in `run_functions.ipynb` modify `data_dict` with desired parameters (important to set a unique name of the schedule with the `schedule_name` key).
-Since the Cognite Function is already generated, you can skip running `generate_cf` and jump straight to the initial transformation by running `deploy_cognite_functions(data_dict, client, single_call=True, scheduled_call=False)` and thereafter set up the schedule by running `deploy_cognite_functions(data_dict, client, single_call=False, scheduled_call=True)`.
+Since the Cognite Function is already generated, you can skip running `generate_cf` and jump straight to running the initial transformation followed by setup of schedule by running `deploy_cognite_functions(data_dict, client, single_call=False, scheduled_call=True)`.
+You can also make a single call to the Cognite Function, without setting up a schedule, by running `deploy_cognite_functions(data_dict, client, single_call=True, scheduled_call=False)`.

 ## Testing
 The integrity and quality of the data product is tested using several approaches.
 The `tests` folder represents the testing framework applied in the CDF test environment, and contains the following